 TalkBack: To interact with your device using touch and spoken feedback, you can turn on the TalkBack screen reader.
 TalkBack describes your actions and tells you about alerts and notifications.

 Select to Speak: If you want spoken feedback only at certain times, you can turn on Select to Speak.
 Select items on your screen to hear them read or described aloud, or point the camera at something in the real world.

-Voice Access: If using a touch screen is difficult, the Voice Access app lets you control your device with spoken commands.
+Voice Access: Voice Access lets you control your device with spoken commands.
 Use your voice to open apps, navigate, and edit text hands-free.
-Voice Access is currently in a limited beta release in English only.

 Use a braille display

 BrailleBack: You can connect a refreshable braille display to your device via Bluetooth.
 BrailleBack works with TalkBack for a combined speech and braille experience, allowing you to edit text and interact with your device.

 Captions: You can turn on captions for your device and specify options (language, text, and style) for closed captioning.
 Learn how to turn on captions.

 Real-time text (RTT) during calls: You can use text to communicate during a phone call with RTT.

 Explore Android accessibility apps and services